 The personal statement is a chance for applicants to introduce themselves; discuss their interest in Japan; describe long-term personal, academic or career goals; or share any other information pertaining to academic goals that the applicant would like the Admissions Office to consider.
 Be clear and concise and stay within 250-400 words.

 When do I know if I've been accepted?

-Students receive an admissions decision 2-4 weeks after submitting a complete application for admission.
+Students receive an admissions decision by e-mail 2-4 weeks after submitting a complete application for admission.